ewang58/ML-Fibre-Regression/README.md

 ### Understanding MLP

 A multi-layer perceptron neural network (MLP NN) is a combination of networks composed of multiple layers of "vanilla" neural networks (the perceptrons).
-An MLP consists of an input layer, an output layers and at least one hidden layer.
+An MLP consists of an input layer, an output layer and at least one hidden layer.

 ![MLP structure](Image/MLP structure.png)